Moores Hill, Indiana

 Moores Hill is a town in Sparta Township, Dearborn County, Indiana, United States.
-The population was 597 at the 2010 census.
+The population was 675 at the 2020 census.

 History

 Platted in 1839 by Adam Moore and Andrew Stevens, it originally contained nine lots adjacent to Moore's gristmill.
 The community was originally known as Moores Mill, but postal authorities misspelled it Moores Hill, and the name stuck.

 Many early settlers in the town were Methodist families from Delaware and the shore of Maryland.
 The first mercantile business was established by Samuel Herron.

-Moores Hill and its citizens are the subjects of the 1941 volume Pop.
-359, a book of poems self-published by Indianapolis Star columnist Carl Wilson under the pseudonym Tramp Starr.

 Carnegie Hall of Moores Hill College and Moores Hill United Methodist Church are listed on the National Register of Historic Places.

-Landmarks

-Carnegie Hall was built in 1908 as part of Moores Hill College (now the University of Evansville).
-It has been used as an academic building, and has also housed an elementary and high school.
-It is now a museum.